What Is a Recommendation Engine and How Does It Work?

 Near-real-time analysis: Data is processed in minutes instead of seconds when you don’t need it immediately.

 Step 4: Data filtering

 The final step is filtering.
 Different matrixes or mathematical rules and formulas are applied to the data depending on whether collaborative, content-based, or hybrid model recommendation filtering is being used.
 The outcome of this filtering is the recommendations.

 Recommendation engines are a powerful marketing tool with the potential to boost revenues, click-through rates, conversions, and even customer satisfaction.
-Learn more about how to use machine learning and recommendation engine technology to better up-sell, cross-sell, and boost your business!
+Learn more about how to use recommendations to better up-sell, cross-sell, and boost your business, download our white paper ‘The Complete Guide to Finding the Right Recommendation Strategy‘.
+Got a question?
 Get in touch with our team today for an exclusive consultation.